 - Some indicators can be expressed as simple statistics.
 For example, sales per employee, gross profit margins or wastage levels.

 - Others may require qualitative, as well as quantitative, analysis.
 For example, to assess the effectiveness of training activities or levels of customer satisfaction.

-- Indicators showing that the company is underperforming suggest opportunities to improve.
+- Indicators showing that the business is underperforming compared to others suggest opportunities to improve.

 Benchmarking often proves particularly successful when comparing processes

 - This involves looking in detail at how other organisations carry out the same or similar processes.
-For example, what technologies and production techniques they use.
+For example, which technologies and production techniques they use.

 - You may be able to apply some of these ideas to your business.

 Benchmarking can also be used to compare businesses at a strategic level

 - For example, what strategic aims organisations have, where resources are focused and what standards they work to.